seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 How now! do you hear this?

 **First Soldier**
-Ay; is’t not strange?
+Ay; is't not strange?

 **Third Soldier**
 Do you hear, masters? do you hear?

 **First Soldier**
 Follow the noise so far as we have quarter;
-Let’s see how it will give off.
+Let's see how it will give off.

 **All**
-Content. ’Tis strange.
+Content.
+'Tis strange.

 *Exeunt*